Depthkit Studio Expansion

 Reset Surface Sensitivity will reset all experimental volume settings to the default values.

-As of Depthkit version 0.7.0, the depth bias is applied within the Depthkit app, and the resulting export factors this is.
+Depth Bias Compensation increases the accuracy and quality of your capture by correcting the material based bias found in many time of flight cameras.
+As of Depthkit version 0.7.0, the depth bias is applied to exported clips within the Depthkit app, and the resulting export factors this in.
 This means that any clips exported from this version or newer will need the Depth Bias Compensation to remain at 0.
+However, Depthkit Clips which were exported with a version of Depthkit prior to version 0.7.0 will likely need some amount (default: 0.8) of Depth Bias Compensation applied.

 Time of flight devices measure some surfaces further away than they are in reality.
 The amount of bias depends greatly on the material of the surface being measured.
 Skin in particular has a large bias.
 The Depth Bias Compensation setting is a correction for this error by pulling the surface back towards their true depth.
 It is most useful for recovering high quality faces and hands.
 Accurate recovery requires a successful calibration.

 The larger the value, the larger the compensation.
 0 means no depth compensation bias applied.
-The default value is 8.
+The default value is 0.8.

 Weight Unknown is the starting value (weight) for a given voxel.
 Increasing this value expands the weight for areas inside the sensor frustum.